numba/numba/docs/source/developer/mission.rst

 The primary aims of the Numba project are:

-* To make it easier for Python developers to write high performance code.
+* To make it easier for Python users to write high performance code.
 * To have a core package with a well defined and limited feature scope that meets the needs of the user base without being overly complex.
 * To provide a compiler toolkit for Python that is extensible and